LibinZhu/libinzhu_.github.io/_pages/about.md

 ## About me
-I am currently a Ph.D. candidate in Computer Science and Engineering at University of California, San Diego (UCSD), luckily advised by  [Mikhail Belkin](http://misha.belkin-wang.org/).
-I received my BS in Mathematics from Zhejiang University.
+I am currently a Ph.D. candidate in Computer Science and Engineering at University of California, San Diego (UCSD).
+I am very fortunate to be advised by  [Mikhail Belkin](http://misha.belkin-wang.org/).
+Prior to UCSD, I received my BS in Mathematics from Zhejiang University.

 I am broadly interested in the mathematical foundations of machine learning.
 Recently, I have been focusing on understanding the optimization and generalization of wide neural networks.
 One of the interesting questions is *"Can Neural Tangent Kernel (NTK) answer the mystery of neural networks?"*  If not, how to interpret the feature learning in neural networks?